coreinfrastructure/best-practices-badge/doc/security.md

 which is a simple notation often used for assurance cases.
 Ovals are claims or sub-claims, while rounded rectangles are the supporting arguments justifying the claims.
+The figures are simply a summary; the text below provides the details.

 Our overall security approach is called defense-in-breadth, that is, we consider